 The single biggest content repository for 3D printer models on the internet is Thingiverse – the offer roughly 1 million STL files, leaving the competition far behind.
-The website is operated by MakerBot Industries, the creators of the popular Replicator series of 3D printers.
+The website is operated by MakerBot Industries, the creators of the Replicator series of 3D printers.
 The site is well established and mature, with a huge community of dedicated makers offering free STL files to download in varying categories and complexity.
 Once you are logged in, you can share tagged 3D printer models in a personal collection.
 If you’re looking for cool things to 3D print, this is the best place to start.

 Download 3D printer files at: Thingiverse